Using Charles as SSL Proxy on iOS

 Most of apps use HTTPS request to access data, and because of SSL encryption, it can be tough to debug it from iOS apps that are already on the App Store.
 Charles is the perfect tool to help you inspect your HTTPS requests.

 Charles Proxy is a software designed to debug web application via proxy.
-It’s not free but you can use its 30 days trial version.
+It includes a 30 days trial version.

 As iOS mobile developer, you can use it as HTTP Proxy with your iOS device in a man in the middle approach to inspect what requests are made from your phone.
 Here are the steps to enable that on your phone.